nchah/nlpml-project/README.md

 `nltk/nltk-analytics.py` | Gets various analytics measures on the text data.
 `nltk/nltk-scripts.sh` | Bash script to run a set of the nltk-analytics commands.
 `reddit/reddit-api.py` | Gets Reddit data using the Reddit API (with the PRAW library).
 `sklearn/sklearn-cluster-*.py` | (Unsupervised ML) Implements various clustering and visualization operations.
+Implements Principal Components Analysis (PCA).
-`sklearn/sklearn-lda-*.py` | (Unsupervised ML) Latent Dirichlet Allocation `sklearn/sklearn-svm.py` | (Supervised ML) Implements a Support Vector Machine to distinguish comments.
+`sklearn/sklearn-lda-*.py` | (Unsupervised ML) Latent Dirichlet Allocation.
+WIP and not implemented for the project.
+`sklearn/sklearn-svm.py` | (Supervised ML) Implements a Support Vector Machine to distinguish the origin of comments.
+Treats comment origin (Reddit or YouTube) as the label.
-`word2vec/word2vec-basic-*.py` | TensorFlow word2vec implementation with modifications for this project.
+`word2vec/word2vec-basic-*.py` | (Unsupvervised ML) TensorFlow word2vec implementation with modifications for this project.
 `youtube/youtube-data-api.py` | (Unsupervised ML) Gets YouTube data using the YouTube Data API.

 # Findings